GoogleCloudPlatform/microservices-demo/README.md

     are seeing this, run `kubectl get service frontend-external -o=yaml | kubectl apply -f-` to trigger load balancer reconfiguration.

+### Option 3: Using Static Images

+> 💡 Recommended for test-driving the application on an existing cluster.

+**Prerequisite**: a running Kubernetes cluster.

+1. Clone this repository.
+1. Deploy the application: `kubectl apply -f ./release/kubernetes-manifests`
+1. Run `kubectl get pods` to see pods are in a healthy and ready state.
+1. Find the IP address of your application, then visit the application on your browser to confirm installation.

+        kubectl get service frontend-external

 ### (Optional) Deploying on a Istio-installed GKE cluster

 > **Note:** you followed GKE deployment steps above, run `skaffold delete` first